-Naturally, Rise and Fall will add several new civilisations to the base game.
-Firaxis have confirmed there will be eight new civs with nine new leaders.
-Here's who's been announced so far:
+Naturally, Rise and Fall adds several new civilisations to the base game.
+Firaxis have added eight new civs with nine new leaders.
+Here's who you can play as:

 Korea return to Civ under Seondeok, queen of Silla - one of Korea's three kingdoms - from the year 632 to 647.
 Their unique district, the Seowon, replaces the campus, must be built in hills, and yields a whopping +6 Science unless other districts are adjacent to it.
 Korea's unique ability will add bonus science from mines, and Seondeok's leader ability adds science and culture in all cities with a Governor.
 By beelining to Seowons and surrounding them with mines, Korea can open an early lead in the tech race.
 They sound pretty strong to us.

 The Dutch are led by Queen Wilhelmena, who saw the country through two World Wars.
-Polders return as a unique improvement and can be built on water, though they can be traversed by land units, which might enable some interesting plays.
-Their unique unit is a warship with bonus range and combat strength against defensible city districts, while their unique ability grants bonus district yields for adjacent rivers.
+Polders return as a unique improvement, and can be built on coastal tiles.
+Their unique unit is a warship with bonus range and combat strength against defensible city districts, while their ability grants bonus district yields for adjacent rivers.
 The Netherlands seem like a bit of a jack-of-all-trades with an affinity for water - distinctive, but without a clear focus.

-The Monglians are back with who other than Genghis Khan at the helm.
+The Monglians return with who other than Genghis Khan at the helm.
 Predictably, they're a cavalry-focused warmongering civ, with Genghis granting combat strength to all cavalry and the ability to capture enemy cavalry, adding it to the horde.
-Their unique building grants a movement bonus to any cavalry trained in the local city, and the Keshig horse archer returns as their unique unit, with the ability to confer its movement to any units it's escorting.
+Their unique building grants a movement bonus to any cavalry trained in the local city, and the Keshig horse archer returns as their unique unit.
 Only their unique ability stays relevant after cavalry become obsolete: it grants combat strength to all units for each level of diplomatic visibility on a rival civ, and helps Mongolia achieve said visibility by putting a trading post in the target city of all outgoing trade routes.

-India becomes the second civ with a second leader, as Rise and Fall adds Chandragupta.
+India becomes the second civ with an alternate leader, as Rise and Fall adds Chandragupta.
 He's far more martial than Gandhi: he allows you to declare a War of Territorial Expansion, granting your units additional movement and combat strength in the opening turns of the following war.
 A good time to make use of this would be alongside India's Váru elephant.

 Civ 6 Rise and Fall Golden Ages